DayFit (Messaging Feature)

 Q: Why do you share?

-I wanted to get an idea of which type of messaging platform participants are familiar with.
+I wanted to get an idea of which type of messaging platform participants were familiar with.
 They are using Instagram and Facebook.

 Q: What type of fitness apps do you use?

-Participants use the fitness app to track activity progress and self-motivation and share information.
+Participants use the fitness app to track activity progress, self-motivate, and share information.

 I wanted to figure out DayFit's competitors.
 Participants use a variety of fitness apps.
 Half of them answered they use Google Fit, Fitbit, Apple Health, and FitOn.

-I researched DayFit's competitors based on the finding from the user survey.
-I focused on social networking features for this research to gather the ideas of messaging features of the app.
+I researched DayFit's competitors based on findings from the user survey.
+I focused on social networking features for this research to gather ideas for messaging features on the app.

-Apple Health is the most participants using it, but it lacks social network features.
+Apple Health has the most participants using it, but it lacks social networking features.

-Fitbit provides a social feature if friends are using the same app, so you can track your friends and family members' activities if they are in.
+Fitbit provides social features if friends are using the same app, so you can track your friends and family's activities if they are online.
 You can share your activities via popular social media such as Instagram, Facebook, etc.